KwekuGideon7/KwekuGideon7/README.md

 I'm Kweku Gideon

-          I am a Software Developer who is passionate about building and designing beautiful websites and mobile apps.
+          I am a Software Developer who is passionate about building beautiful websites and mobile apps.

 Here are some ideas to get you started: